mariadb-developers/java-quickstart/jakarta-ee/README.md

  * **user**: `user`
  * **password**: `Password123!`

-> If you are using [MariaDB SkySQL](https://mariadb.com/products/skysql/), enable SSL and specify the path to the CA chain file that you can download from the [SkySQL Portal](https://cloud.mariadb.com):
->
-> `jdbc:mariadb://demo-db0000xxxx.mdb000xxxx.db.skysql.net:3306/demo?sslMode=verify-ca&serverSslCert=/path/to/your/skysql_chain.pem`

 Go to **Resources > JDBC > JDBC Resources**.
 Click **New** and fill in the following details:

 * **JNDI Name**: `mariadb-database`